ciniki/courses/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

 The classes module stores information about classes, program and lectures.
-The classes can be offered by an individual or a group of people as part of a larger business/organization.
+The classes can be offered by an individual or a group of people as part of a larger tenant/organization.

 License
 -------